davenewham/MieleRESTServer/README.txt

 If you want to use Home Assistant to query and display the device status, paste the configuration fragment into your home assistant config.

+=== QUERYING AND SETTING DEVICE INFORMATION ===

+After a period of inactivity, the device will go into a sleep mode.
+When in sleep mode, it returns invalid data through the DOP2 endpoint.
+To wake the device up from sleep, use the /wakeup/<device name> endpoint.

+Some Miele devices expose an internal binary protocol under the endpoint "DOP2".

+DOP2 information can be retrieved from the /walkdop2tree/<device name>
+endpoint.
+Not all DOP2 data structures can be decoded yet.

+Individual DOP2 attributes can be read from, and written, by GET and POST to the /dop2leaf/<device name> endpoint.

 === USING REMOTE START ===

 Some Miele devices can be started remotely.
 They will only start remotely